Creamy Avocado Sweet Potato Noodles

-We’re absolutely obsessed with this easy veggie noodles recipe!
-We toss perfectly cooked sweet potato noodles with our homemade avocado lime sauce.
+We’re absolutely obsessed with these sweet potato noodles, which are high on our list of top sweet potato recipes!
+We toss perfectly cooked sweet potato noodles with our homemade avocado lime sauce (similar to our avocado pasta).
 The flavor combo is SO good.

 Cooking spiralized sweet potato noodles in a skillet